+AMC 21.09.050 C.2

-Girdwood ADUs (Current)
+Girdwood ADUs (Proposed rev3)

+a.
 Accessory dwelling units.
 Except as set forth below, the generally applicable Accessory Dwelling Unit regulations contained in subsection 21.05.070 D.1., Accessory dwelling units (ADUs) shall apply.
 The regulations set forth below shall apply in addition to those contained in subsection 21.05.070 D.1. except, in case of conflict, the regulations below shall govern.

 i.
+Purpose and intent

+(A) Increase the supply of good quality housing for smaller households through flexible use of existing housing stock, land supply, and infrastructure;

+(B) Respond to the local needs for seasonal housing;

+(C) Improve the affordability of homeownership through rental income opportunity;

+(D) Encourage existing non-conforming accessory structures to be brought into compliance;

+(E) Provide a broader range of accessible and more affordable housing within Girdwood; and

+(F) Protect neighborhood stability, property values, and character by ensuring that ADUs are installed under the provisions of this title.

+ii.
+Application, review and approval procedures

+The regulations described in 21.05.070 D.1.b.ii shall apply, except that only a land use permit is required.

+iii.
+Requirements

+(A).
 Maximum number of accessory units.
-Except as provided in subsection ii., below, only one accessory dwelling unit or bed and breakfast unit, as defined in section 21.05.070 D., shall be allowed on any single-family residential lot.
+Only one accessory dwelling unit, as defined in section 21.05.070 D., shall be allowed on any single-family residential lot.
 The accessory dwelling unit may be a rental unit.

-ii.
-Accessory dwelling unit as bed and breakfast.
-The accessory dwelling unit may be used as a bed and breakfast room, but the bed and breakfast facility is then limited to only one guestroom, the accessory dwelling unit.

-iii.
+(B).
 Location.
 An accessory dwelling unit shall be on the same lot as the primary dwelling unit.
-An accessory dwelling unit shall be attached to the single-family dwelling unit; if the lot is at least 16,800 sq. ft., the accessory dwelling unit may be detached from the primary dwelling unit.
+An accessory dwelling unit may be attached to or detached from the single-family dwelling unit;

-iv.
-Maximum square footage.
-The minimum square footage for an accessory dwelling unit is 300 sq. ft.
-The maximum square footage for an accessory dwelling unit is 600 sq. ft., on a lot up to and including 15,000 sq. ft. and 750 sq. ft., on a lot over 15,000 sq. ft.; provided, however, that in the gRST-1 and gRST-2 districts, the maximum square footage for an accessory dwelling unit is 750 square feet on a single-family residential lot.
-The accessory dwelling unit shall not, however, exceed 50 percent of the gross floor area of the primary dwelling unit.
+(C).
+Size.
+There is no minimum square footage for an accessory dwelling unit..
+The gross square footage for an accessory dwelling unit, not including any related garage, shall be no greater than 900 sq. ft., or 75 percent of the gross floor area of the primary dwelling unit (excluding the ADU and garages), whichever is less.

-v.
+(D).
 Floor area ratio; density.
 The floor area of the accessory dwelling unit is included, along with the floor area of the primary dwelling unit, in calculating the floor area ratio on the lot, but the accessory dwelling unit is not included in calculating the average density for a new single-family subdivision.

-vi.
+(E).
+Maximum height.
+Accessory dwelling units shall not exceed 35’ in height, nor be greater than twice the height of the primary dwelling unit.

+(F).
 Parking.
-In addition to the parking requirements for the primary dwelling unit, one off-street parking space shall be provided for each accessory dwelling unit of 600 sq. ft. or less, and two off-street parking spaces shall be provided for an accessory dwelling unit larger than 600 sq. ft.
+In addition to the parking requirements for the primary dwelling unit, one off-street parking space shall be provided for an accessory dwelling unit of 600 sq. ft. or less, two off-street parking spaces shall be provided for an accessory dwelling unit larger than 600 sq. ft, and one off-street parking space shall be provided for each accessory dwelling unit bedroom.
+The largest of these requirements will apply.

-vii.
+(G).
 Owner occupancy.
 Either the principal dwelling or the accessory unit on any site shall be occupied by the owner of the principal dwelling or owner of the lot where the accessory unit is located.

-viii.
+(H).
 Architectural compatibility.
 An accessory dwelling unit, whether attached to or detached from the primary dwelling unit, shall be compatible in style and materials with the primary dwelling unit.

-ix.
+(I).
 New accessory dwelling unit where single-family dwelling unit already in existence.
 A new accessory dwelling unit to be constructed on a lot with an existing single-family dwelling unit shall conform to all development and dimensional standards in the applicable zone district regulations.